-Here, the proposed amended complaint simply converted into pleading form a legal theory of distinct quarterly breaches that the district court had already, and correctly, rejected.
-As the district court put it, "Angel tried that already."
-Denialof-Amendment Order 3 (A.).
+of-Amendment Order 3 (A.314).
 Although Plaintiff engaged in window-dressing to try to make his proposed amended complaint look new and different, the underlying theme carried through: the Third Amendment "required perpetual, quarterly dividend payments to Treasury, in the amount of each GSE's entire net quarterly profits in perpetuity"-thus leaving nothing available as dividends for junior preferred shareholders.
 Proposed Am.
-Compl. ¶ 8 (A.).
+Compl. ¶ 8 (A.249).

 Accordingly, the proposed amended complaint still referred in paragraph 1 to the Third Amendment as the genesis of Plaintiff's claims.
-Id. ¶ 1 (A.).
+Id. ¶ 1 (A.246-47).
 It emphasized "repetitive" and "serial non-performance" "[b]eginning on January 1, 2013," the opening date of the first quarter covered by the Third Amendment.
-Id. ¶¶ 14, 15, 17 (A.); see also id. ¶¶ 59-60 (A.) (referring to perpetual "omissions" "[a]s of and since January 1, 2013").18 It alleged that the "outsized
+Id. ¶¶ 14, 15, 17 (A.250-51); see also id. ¶¶ 59-60 (A.260) (referring to perpetual "omissions" "[a]s of and since January 1, 2013").18 It alleged that the "outsized Senior Preferred Net Worth Sweep dividends" to Treasury, which were contractually fixed by the Third Amendment as of August 2012, were a "per se breach" of Plaintiff's contract and implied-covenant rights.
+Id. ¶ 18 (A.251); see also id. ¶ 72 (A.262-63).
+Those "outsized Net Worth Sweep dividend payments"